tannewt/wa-law.org/site/bill/2023-24/hb/2374/README.md

 * Lucero Mendez - Communities for Our Colleges
 * Jackson Feaster - Communities for Our Colleges
 * Nancy Cruz - Communities for Our Colleges
-* Sean Behl - Associated Students of Bellevue College and the Communities for our Colleges Coalition
+* 💵Sean Behl - Associated Students of Bellevue College and the Communities for our Colleges Coalition

 #### 443 👎 - Con
 Testifying: